This FAQ compilation is intended to clarify the NGSI-LD specification by providing answers to common questions.

 If you set up an endpoint URI to serve the content above (serving it with MIME

-) then you can reference it from a HTTP Link
+type application/ld+json) then you can reference it from a HTTP Link header.

 Please note that in many cases that would not be necessary as , for instance,